quantatrading/Quanta-exoTrader/README.md

   - **Impact**: Increasing the multiplier widens the bands, increasing the sensitivity to price movements but potentially leading to more false signals.
 Decreasing the multiplier narrows the bands, reducing sensitivity but potentially missing significant price moves.

 - **Use RSI on Buy (`USE_RSI_BUY`) - Default: True**
-  - **Purpose**: Enables or disables the use of RSI for buy decisions, allowing traders to adjust the strategy's aggressiveness based on RSI readings.
+  - **Purpose**: Enables or disables the use of RSI as a guard for buy decisions, allowing traders to adjust the strategy's aggressiveness based on RSI readings.
   - **Impact**: Enabling RSI on buy decisions adds a layer of confirmation to buy signals, potentially reducing the number of trades but increasing their quality.
 Disabling it may lead to more frequent buy signals but with increased risk.

 - **Use RSI on Sell (`USE_RSI_SELL`) - Default: True**
-  - **Purpose**: Enables or disables the use of RSI for sell decisions, allowing traders to adjust the strategy's conservatism based on RSI readings.
+  - **Purpose**: Enables or disables the use of RSI as a guard for sell decisions, allowing traders to adjust the strategy's conservatism based on RSI readings.
   - **Impact**: Enabling RSI on sell decisions adds confirmation to sell signals, potentially reducing the number of trades but increasing their quality.
 Disabling it may lead to more frequent sell signals but with increased risk.

 - **Use Bollinger Bands on Buy (`USE_BBANDS_BUY`) - Default: True**
-  - **Purpose**: Determines whether to incorporate Bollinger Bands into buy decisions, providing additional confirmation for trade entries based on price volatility.
+  - **Purpose**: Determines whether to incorporate Bollinger Bands as a guard into buy decisions, providing additional confirmation for trade entries based on price volatility.
   - **Impact**: Enabling Bollinger Bands on buy decisions adds validation to buy signals, potentially reducing the number of trades but increasing their quality.
 Disabling it may lead to more frequent buy signals but with increased risk.

 - **Use Bollinger Bands on Sell (`USE_BBANDS_SELL`) - Default: True**
-  - **Purpose**: Determines whether to incorporate Bollinger Bands into sell decisions, providing additional confirmation for trade exits based on price volatility.
+  - **Purpose**: Determines whether to incorporate Bollinger Bands as a guard into sell decisions, providing additional confirmation for trade exits based on price volatility.
   - **Impact**: Enabling Bollinger Bands on sell decisions adds validation to sell signals, potentially reducing the number of trades but increasing their quality.
 Disabling it may lead to more frequent sell signals but with increased risk.

 ## Various